Sorry, you need to enable JavaScript to visit this website.

 Unique Entity Identifier (UEI)

 As of April 4, 2022, the federal government requires all recipients and subrecipients of federal funding to use a Unique Federal Identifier (UEI) to identify their organization.
-The UEI must be acquired through the SAM.gov website and is free of charge.
-For FY2024 NSGP applicants, if you have a UEI, enter it in the FY2024 application template where it is indicated.
-If you do not yet have a UEI, you may leave that field in the application template blank, and your application will be accepted.
+The UEI must be acquired through the SAM.gov.gov website and is free of charge.
+For FY2025 NSGP applicants, if you have a UEI, enter it in the FY2025 application template where it is indicated.
+If you do not yet have a UEI you may leave that field in the application template blank, and your application will be accepted.
 However, continue your efforts to get a UEI, as DC HSEMA must have a UEI for all successful applicants in order to issue sub-grants in the coming months.
-Please refer to the UEI instructions in the FY2024 NSGP NOFO.
+Please refer to the UEI instructions in the Preparedness Grants Manual and the FY2025 NSGP NOFO.

-Here is a link to a helpful guide from SAM.gov explaining how to acquire a UEI.
-NSGP applicants do not need to register their UEIs (that is a much more complicated process).
-This video explains the difference and shows the simplified process for simply getting a UEI issued: https://www.youtube.com/watch?v=0uv1YNAsINk
+A helpful guide explaining how to acquire a UEI is available on GSA's YouTube page: https://www.youtube.com/watch?v=4RSHjczdxq8 Get a Unique Entity ID in SAM.gov.
+NSGP applicants do not need to register their UEI’s (that is a much more complicated process).

 Nonprofit applicants must use the following naming convention for the files submitted to the SAA:

-• The Investment Justification file name should follow this format: “FY2024_NSGP_UA_DC_NCR_<Nonprofit Name>.”
-As an example, an application from an organization named ABC School would name their Investment Justification file “FY2024_NSGP_UA_DC_NCR_ABC School.”
+• The Investment Justification file name should follow this format: “FY2025_NSGP_UA_DC_NCR_”; As an example, an application from an organization named ABC School would name their Investment Justification file “FY2025_NSGP_UA_DC_NCR_ABC School”.

-• The Mission Statement file name should be: “<nonprofit name> Mission Statement”
+• The Mission Statement file name should be: “ Mission Statement”

-• The Vulnerability Assessment file name should be: “<nonprofit name> Vulnerability Assessment”
+• The Vulnerability Assessment file name should be: “ Vulnerability Assessment”